2019 RE-CHARTER APPLICATION INSTRUCTIONS

 Below are the necessary forms to re-charter with the League of United Latin American Citizens.
-Using any other forms other than the online forms will delay the re chartering process for your council.
+For pdf versions of these forms please go to our website at www.lulac.org/recharter.
+Using any other forms other than the enclosed or online forms will delay the re chartering process for your council.
 All paperwork must be returned in order to process the charter that includes the Annual Charter Agreement.
-All applications with proper payment are due at the LULAC Membership Office on January 1, 2018.
-There is a 59-day grace period extended until February 28, 2018.
+All applications with proper payment are due at the LULAC Membership Office on January 1, 2019.
+There is a 59-day grace period extended until February 28, 2019.

 Be sure to submit all required paperwork and fees to your state and district directors where applicable.
 Remember that to be in good standing with the National Office, each council must be in good standing with their state and district offices.